ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Feature**: Provides propulsion (rear wheels) and steering (front wheels)
 - **Interface**: LEGO EV3 Motor Port (OUTPUT_B for drive, OUTPUT_A for steering)
 - **Use**: Drives rear wheels via a differential and controls front-wheel steering for navigation
-- **Description**: Two EV3 Medium Motors power the Shahrood RC robot.
+- **Description**: Two EV3 Medium Motors power the ShahroodRC robot.
 The propulsion motor (OUTPUT_B, `motor_b`) drives the rear wheels through a differential, delivering 20 N·cm nominal torque (effective ~15 N·cm under the robot’s 1.2 kg load) at 160 rpm for smooth linear motion.
 The steering motor (OUTPUT_A, `motor_a`) adjusts the front wheels’ angle via a rack-and-pinion system, enabling precise turns with a PID-like control (`amotor`).
 Mounted on the chassis (included in `3d-files/robot_complete.io`), the motors were chosen over Large Motors for their lighter weight and sufficient power for WRO tasks.
 A 1:1.5 gear ratio for propulsion enhanced torque for parking maneuvers, reducing motor strain.
 - **Lessons Learned**: Initial gear ratios caused motor strain during parking; optimization to 1:1.5 improved performance.
 Future designs could explore brushless motors for higher efficiency and durability.
 - **Implementation Impact**: The motors’ precise control (e.g., `on_for_degrees` for parking) ensured accurate navigation, completing the parking sequence in under 10 seconds with minimal slippage.